 Welcome to Urgent Care at Wilmington Health in Jacksonville.
 Our Urgent Care services are supervised by Dr. Troy Ehrhart.
 We are here to serve your family’s unexpected emergency health care needs, including, onsite laboratory and X-Ray services.
-Hours are from 7 am until 7 pm daily.
+Click here for current hours and current wait times.

 In addition to walk-ins, we offer options for scheduling an appointment Monday-Friday during select timeframes.
 To learn more about scheduling an appointment for urgent care, please call 910-989-4825 and speak with one of our urgent care professionals.